Model-agnostic Selective Labeling with Provable Statistical Guarantees: BH Procedure and its Adaptive Variants

 When the null $p$-values $\{p_j :j \in \mathcal{H}_0\}$ are independent, the BH procedure is proved to control the FDR at level $\pi_0\alpha$ in finite samples \citep{benjamini1995controlling}, where $\pi_0=\frac{|\mathcal{H}_0|}{m}$ is the proportion of true nulls.
 The independence assumption can be further relaxed to the PRDS condition \citep{benjamini2001control}.

 If $\pi_0$ is small, the FDR control will be overly conservative.
+For example, if a classifier achieves a 80\% accuracy in the unlabeled test dataset, then $\pi_0 = 0.2$—which leads to overly conservative FDR control.
 When $\pi_0$ is known, we can apply BH procedure at level $\frac{\alpha}{\pi_0}$ to close the gap.
 In practice, $\pi_0$ is typically unknown.
 Several adaptive BH procedures attempt to address this issue by estimating $\pi_0$ and adjusting the target FDR level $\alpha$ accordingly.
 These procedures are often called the $\pi_0$-adaptive versions of the BH algorithm.
 Two most famous estimators are Storey-BH \citep{storey2002direct} and Quantile-BH \citep{benjamini2006adaptive}: